aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-configuration/create-empty-project-file/_index.md

 Project newProject = new Project();
 ```

+## Save MS Project XML Format
+The next step shows **how to save ms project xml** using the API.
+Saving as XML keeps the file human‑readable and easy to integrate with other systems.
 ## Step 3: Save the Project File
 Save the newly created project to a specified location.
 In this example, we save it as an XML file, demonstrating how to **save project as xml**.
 ```java